 The criteria for a successful application are as follows:

-- the road safety initiative must be running for a period of 2 years or longer
+- the road safety initiatives must be running for a period of 2 years or longer

 - the road safety initiative must be evaluated by an independent evaluator

-- the road safety initiative should support Scotland’s Road Safety Framework’s commitments and have developed approaches, knowledge or learning around Road Safety
+- the road safety initiative should support Scotland’s Road Safety and have developed approaches, knowledge or learning around road safety

 - the agreement for Transport Scotland to publish the evaluation